 A more broader term used is hard metal lung disease (...

 The haystack sign on chest x-rays in paediatric patients is indicative of pneumomediastinum.
-The paediatric heart is surrounded above and below with air and giving it an appearance of a haystack from Monet's paintings.
+The paediatric heart is surrounded above and below with gas, giving it an appearance of a haystack from Monet's paintings.

 The head cheese sign refers to a juxtaposition of regions with three different densities: